Home Blog Recognizing Signs of Trauma’s Impact on Child Development

 With the world-class training you’ll receive in the Wurzweiler School of Social Work, you can create a career that helps young survivors become strong, healthy adults.

 Nationally accredited by the Council on Social Work Education (CSWE), Yeshiva University’s online Master of Social Work (MSW) program offers a variety of crucially important specializations.
-In each one, you’ll learn from seasoned practitioners, complete supervised fieldwork, gain the expertise needed for addressing real-life crises and prepare to sit for state licensure exams.
+In each one, you’ll learn from seasoned practitioners, complete supervised practicum, gain the expertise needed for addressing real-life crises and prepare to sit for state licensure exams.